@krakentech/blueprint-utils

 Create a nestable block called redirectEntry.
 Inside this block, create required source and destination fields of type Link.

-• destination entry: the value can be either a relative path or an absolute path with a custom domain
+sourceentry: the value must be a relative pathdestinationentry: the value can be either a relative path or an absolute path with a custom domaine.g: redirecting

 Create a redirect config content type block